 Why?
 The mind-bending Takstang Monastery.
 The masterpiece of architecture that is Punaka Dzong.
 The charming capital Thimpu.
 A tiny realm hidden away in the Himalayas doggedly clinging to their traditions.
 A visit to Bhutan is a step back in time, a trip to another era, to a lost world; the closest you’ll ever get to Xanadu, Shambhala, Shangri-La.

-Iran: the engineering marvel of Shushtar, the royal tombs of Naqsh-e Rustam, the tomb of Cyrus the Great, Persepolis, the Zoroastrian sanctuary of Takht-e Soleyman, the inscriptions of Darius the Great at Bisotun, the ziggurat Chogha Zanbil; the cities of Isfahan, Yazd, and Shiraz;
+Iran: the engineering marvel of Shushtar, the royal tombs of Naqsh-e Rustam, the tomb of Cyrus the Great, Persepolis, the Zoroastrian sanctuary of Takht-e Soleyman, the inscriptions of Darius the Great at Bisotun, the ziggurat Chogha Zanbil; the dakhma and historic centre of Yazd, Babak’s Castle in the north, the cities of Isfahan, and Shiraz;

-Uzbekistan: the capital of the Timurid Empire Samarkand, the silk road cities of Bukhara and Khiva, the unrivalled Kalyan Minaret, the tomb of Timur Gur-e Amir, the capital of Qaraqalpaqstan Nukus, the Zoroastrian tower of the dead Chilpik;
+Uzbekistan: the capital of the Timurid Empire Samarkand, the silk road cities of Bukhara and Khiva, the unrivalled Kalyan Minaret, the tomb of Timur Gur-e Amir, the capital of Qaraqalpaqstan Nukus, the Zoroastrian tower of the dead Chilpik, Toprak Kala & Kyzyk Kala, Kurgashin Kala, Ayaz Kala, and the rest of the Khorezm fortresses that lie decomposing in the desert.

 Continent: North America